digitalbricklayer/techteapotcom/src/content/posts/an-end-to-var-life/index.md

 OPENXTRA has always been run quite conservatively.
 We don't have flash cars and our offices could politely be described as utilitarian.
 We've always kept things as lean as possible.
 We have kept a sizeable five figure sum in the bank for rainy days.
 This got us through the tough times of the *Great Recession*, the Google ranking drop and COVID-19.
 But we were lucky that each of the previous crises were well spaced out.
 We were able to slowly top up the rainy day fund between crises.
 Unfortunately, the most recent Ukraine crisis has come hot on the heals of COVID-19.
 We just didn't have the opportunity to build our rainy day fund back up after COVID.

 There comes a time when you run out of road.
-The good trading conditions likely to appear after the Ukraine crisis is over are just too far away for us.
+The good trading conditions likely to appear after the Ukraine crisis are just too far away for us.

 It has certainly been a roller coaster ride.
 I have made my fair share of mistakes over the last twenty years.
 But I don't regret *any* of it.

 ## A New Beginning

-As for me personally, I am busy up-training in DevOps.
+As for me personally, I am busy up-training in [DevOps](https://en.wikipedia.org/wiki/DevOps).
 Cisco in co-operation with the Open University offer remote digital skills training courses.
 The Department for Education in England have funded a number of places and luckily I managed to be selected.
-I am currently studying the Cisco DevNet Associate course.
-I already have a couple of decades Linux experience and a few years of using Ansible to deploy the website.
+I am currently studying the [Cisco DevNet Associate](https://developer.cisco.com/certification/devnet-associate/) course.
+I already have a couple of decades Linux experience and a few years of using Ansible to deploy websites.
 Or, I might go back to programming full time.

 I do seem to specialise in job hunting during a recession.
 When I first exited university it was during the early 1990s recession and here I am trying to do the same during the 2022 version.